 I was lucky enough to have the opportunity to tour a bunch of venues in The Berkshires as well as get to be treated like a queen for a week!

-I was choosen to stay at the gorgeous Cranwell Resort.
-When I arrived to the resort I was greated by an extremely pleasant group of staff.
+I was chosen to stay at the gorgeous Cranwell Resort.
+When I arrived to the resort I was greeted by an extremely pleasant group of staff.
 My suite was in Founder’s, I had three rooms to myself!
-There was a foyer with a small kitchenette that included a keurig, sink, and refridgerator.
+There was a foyer with a small kitchenette that included a keurig, sink, and refrigerator.
 There was also a sitting room and very large bedroom.
 I had a full balcony with a sitting area as well as a small standing balcony off of my bedroom.

 Then it was time for dinner, which was at The Kemble Inn down the street.
 This is a beautiful and eclectic inn.
 There are romantic, historic elements, along with cool animal print furnishings.
 Our dinner was catered by Table Six catering.
 It was I believe 6 courses of delicious food!
 Which included a scallop course, and the best butternut squash soup I’ve ever had.

 Now it was time to start our day of touring.
 Our chariot for the day arrived around 11:30am and our first stop was Stoneover Farm.
 This is a lovely space to have a wedding.
 It’s quiet and tranquil.
 They also have rooms for rent available.